abpio/abp-commercial-docs/en/startup-templates/microservice/infrastructure.md

 ![grafana-dashboard](../../images/grafana-dashboard.png)

-## Shared Modules
+## Shared Projects

-Shared modules are as the name implies; modules and configurations that are used in other applications, services and/or microservices to prevent code duplication and centralize basic configurations.
-There are 5 shared modules in Abp Microservice Template solution.
+Shared projects are as the name implies; modules and configurations that are used in other applications, services and/or microservices to prevent code duplication and centralize basic configurations.
+There are 5 shared projects in ABP Microservice Template solution.

 ### Localization